domi413/DigCod_python_scripts/README.md

 4. Copy and paste the content of each `.py` script into the new Python script you created.
 5. Use the "File -> Save to Handheld" function to transfer the script to your calculator.

+Cracked version of Students-software can be found [here](https://filecr.com/windows/ti-nspire-cx-cas-student-software/?id=494300560000).

 ### Alternatively:

 1. Open Chrome (it's required to use Chrome for this method).*1
 2. Navigate to [TI-Nspire Navigator](https://nspireconnect.ti.com/nsc/).
 3. Choose the option to transfer files.

-*1 -> This method doesn't work on linux, so there is no option to load the files from a linux desktop.
-(Maybe with a VM?)
+*1 -> This method doesn't work for linux.
+The only option for linux is AFAIK through a VM.

 ## Running Scripts